Decision-theoretic MPC: Motion Planning with Weighted Maneuver Preferences Under Uncertainty: Decision-Theoretic Model Predictive Control

-It is important to underscore that this formulation enables the planner to postpone decisions, taking advantage of the expectation that more information will be available in the future.
+It is important to underscore that the objective function presented in \cref{eq:parameters_homotopy_free_planning_cost} enables the planner to postpone decisions, taking advantage of the expectation that more information will be available in the future.
 Consequently, we term this capability as \textit{passive} information gathering.